Join Our Team

 The Eiteljorg Museum seeks to attract, recruit, and support a diverse staff of talented people.
 We offer competitive packages and practice equal opportunity employment policies.
 In this section, find listings for any open positions.

-The Eiteljorg Museum is seeking a dedicated and proactive Groundskeeper to manage and maintain the museum’s stunning 7-acre landscape.
-This individual will play a crucial role in preserving the beauty and integrity of the indigenous plants, hardscape features, and overall outdoor spaces, ensuring they are healthy, visually appealing, and aligned with the museum’s commitment to environmental sustainability.
-Additionally, the Groundskeeper will assist with various housekeeping, event setup, and minor facilities maintenance tasks to support the museum’s daily operations and special events.
+The Eiteljorg Museum is seeking a dedicated and proactive Grounds and Facilities Technician to manage and maintain the museum’s 7-acre landscape and 100,000 square foot building.
+This individual will play a crucial role in preserving the integrity of the indigenous plants, hardscape features, and overall outdoor spaces, ensuring they are healthy, visually appealing, and aligned with the museum’s commitment to environmental sustainability.
+Additionally, the Groundskeeper will be responsible for various facilities maintenance, housekeeping, and event setup tasks when needed to support the museum’s daily operations and special events.

 To Apply: Please submit a cover letter and résumé to personnel@eiteljorg.com.